 Be careful not to burn your mouth, a hot bowl of ramen will certainly fill you up and warm you up at the same time.
 Chinese-style wheat noodles, meat, vegetables, and a sheet of nori (seaweed) come together in a hearty broth.
 It's the perfect meal for colder weather.
 Basic broths, such as miso or tonkotsu pork are always a safe bet, and usually, you can add in some condiments like garlic and pepper to bring it to the next level.
 Warm udon or soba, of course, might do a similar job (ask for "atatakai," meaning “warm”), but a thick ramen broth, soft-boiled egg, and a fat slice of chashu pork really feels like a cozy hug.
 With a side of gyoza dumplings hot off the pan, you’ll be toasty in no time.
 Try a bowl of tantanmen, ramen with a spicy kick, if it’s especially cold out.

 The term nabemono, or nabe, covers all kinds of hot pot-style foods, referring to soup-based meals made in a communal pot.
-When winter rolls around in Japan, it becomes time to whip out the nabe pot and eat together around the kotatsu (heated table).
+An especially popular Japanese winter food, the chilly months are the perfect time to whip out the nabe pot and eat together around the kotatsu (heated table).
 Warming for the belly and the heart, meat with vegetables and noodles cooked together in a hot broth is best shared with family or friends.
 Typically in restaurants, a large communal pot sits on a portable stove or one built into the table, and the nabe cooks in front of you and your dining companions while you chat.
 The longer your nabe cooks, the more intensely the flavors of the soup develop.
 Nabe has a really cozy image that goes hand in hand with cold weather in Japan.

 Let’s look into two popular types of nabe, shabu-shabu and sukiyaki.